TeamDman/Warden-Bot/README.md

 #### /warden unmute @user
 Directly calls the unmute method on the given user.

+#### /warden setdmcategory id
+Sets the category id for where bot DMs are to be posted

+#### /warden addresponder @user
+Adds a user to the list of users to be DM'd when the bot is DM'd

+#### /warden removeresponder @user
+The reverse of the above.

 ### Notes
 If the mute type is changed between the muting and unmuting of a user, then the user may not be properly unmuted.